University of Texas at El Paso: Athletics

 UTEP was the first college in the American South to integrate its intercollegiate sports programs.
 This change was made in the 1950s.
 When Don Haskins became basketball coach in 1961, he aggressively recruited black players.
-In 1966, Haskins' Miners won the NCAA basketball championship, defeating an all-white Kentucky team in the final game.
+In 1966, Haskins' Miners won the NCAA basketball championship, defeating an all-white Kentucky team, 72-65 in the championship game.
+The Miners finished the season with a 28-1 record.
 At a time when many claimed black players lacked the mental and emotional "necessities" to compete at a high level, Haskins put his usual starting players in the championship game.
 They were the first all-black team to start in a game at that level.
-This story was retold in Haskins' autobiography Glory Road (2005) and in the 2006 film Glory Road.
+This story was retold in Haskins' autobiography Glory Road (2005) and in the 2006 film Glory Road, a production with a few historical errors, such as a game at Commerce, Texas that never occurred.
 Haskins coached his entire career at UTEP and compiled a 719–353 record with only five losing seasons.
 He was inducted into the Basketball Hall of Fame in 1997, and the special events center was renamed the Don Haskins Center.
 He retired from coaching in 1999, and died in 2008.
 The entire 1966 UTEP team was inducted into the Hall of Fame in 2007.

 In 1968, the UTEP track & field program revoked the scholarships of eight black athletes after they boycotted a meet at Brigham Young University in protest of perceived racism at BYU and in the Church of Jesus Christ of Latter-day Saints of the era.
 This included future gold medal winner and world record long jump holder Bob Beamon, who would briefly return to the school after the incident but not graduate.
 The coach at the time later regretted his actions, and felt that he and the school acted hastily.

 UTEP's sports programs have won a total of 21 NCAA Division I national championships.
 UTEP is tied for 10th overall among schools in Men's Sports Division I championships.